 IoT is a ticking opportunity for a startup to established palyers and even to non-electronics companies.
 It's better to not call as "IoT market", IF XYZ field is applied with IoT, so the application/market will be called smart-XYZ market or e-XYZ market.
 This trend will continue longer.

 AI trend is more a visual processing or speech processing or big-data analysis or any such stream data processing architectural changes.
 If the processor is tweaked to handle these complex processing more like a human brain then its called AI processor or AI computing.
 This trend is not new, only thing is AI getting more branded now and its amplified, the hype may go but the core trend will rise in coming years.

-Intel is no more the top no.1, Samsung takes the top no. 1 vendor position.
-The change in ranking is happening from some time since Japanese chip makers drifting down amid their effort to consolidate and so is the begin of drifting down of mobile phone specific fabless vendors.
+Intel is no more at the top, Samsung takes the top number 1 vendor position.
+The change in top-10 ranking is happening from some time since Japanese chip makers drifting down amid their effort to consolidate and so is the begin of drifting down of mobile phone specific fabless vendors.
 The force behind AI processor maker NVIDIA' rise can also push Intel to top provided Samsung or others does not innovate in AI area.
 The top 10 will be the area for memory, multi-application scalable AI featured SoC, Automotive and IoT.

 In 2018 can Broadcomm and Qualcomm become one company?
 Even if that happens, can they grow?
 That's a tough question.
 It will become too big an organization to manage and tough to say, they will grow in every area of their dominance/leadership.